- Balanitis largely occurs in uncircumcised males.

 - painful skin on the penis

-If the tip of your penis is swollen, it can put pressure on your urethra.
-This can cause pain when urinating.
+Swelling of your penis tip can put pressure on your urethra.
+This can cause painful urination.

-After a diagnosis, you will likely be prescribed a medicated anti-itch cream.
-This cream works to stop the itching and inflammation.
-Instead of prescribing a medication, some doctors suggest using an over-the-counter cream to treat the area.
+After a diagnosis, your doctor will likely prescribe a medicated anti-itch cream.
+This cream helps stop itching and inflammation.

-In case of an infection, you will be prescribed an antibiotic medication to help clear it.
-In some cases, this may be all that’s needed to stop the inflammation, swelling, itching, and discharge.
+If you have an infection, your doctor may prescribe an antibiotic or antifungal medication to help clear it.
+This may be all you need to stop the inflammation, swelling, itching, and discharge.

-The best way to reduce your chances of developing complications from balanitis is to seek treatment right away.
-Possible complications of balanitis include:
+Seek treatment quickly to reduce your chances of developing complications from balanitis.
+Possible complications include:

 - scarring in the penis opening